Syntactic ambiguity: Unrestricted race model

-Research showed that people took less time to read ambiguous sentences (sentence 1) compared to sentences with temporary ambiguities that were disambiguated later (sentences 2 and 3).
-In sentences 2 and 3, the reflexive pronouns “himself” and “herself” clarify that “who scratched” is modifying the son and the princess.
-Thus, the readers are forced to reanalyze and will result in an increase in reading times.
-In sentence 1, however, the ambiguity of the reflexive pronoun “herself” is consistent with both the maid and the princess.
-This means the readers do not have to reanalyze.
-Thus, ambiguous sentences will take a shorter time to read compared to disambiguated sentences.
+Research showed that people took less time to read persistently ambiguous sentences (sentence 1) than temporarily ambiguous sentences that were clarified later (sentences 2 and 3).
+In sentences 2 and 3, the reflexive pronouns "himself" and "herself" clarify that "who scratched" is modifying the son and the princess respectively.
+Thus, the readers are forced to reanalyse and their reading times will therefore rise.
+In sentence 1, however, the ambiguity of the reflexive pronoun "herself" fits both the maid and the princess.
+This means the readers do not have to reanalyse.
+Thus, ambiguous sentences will take a shorter time to read compared to clarified ones.